Weather CSI

 Background

-Dr. Pat Fitzpatrick is a professional assistant professor at Texas A&M University-Corpus Christi, a consultant for meteorological issues, hurricane/weather forecaster, book author.
-Previously he was an associate professor at Mississippi State University (Stennis) where research included: tropical cyclone intensity and structure research; a Wave Glider field program; numerical modeling; data assimilation; model validation; severe weather; sea breeze climatology; wetland studies; the Deepwater Horizon oil spill; tropical cyclone history; and miscellaneous atmospheric science activities.
+Dr. Pat Fitzpatrick is a professional associate professor at Texas A&M University-Corpus Christi, a consultant for meteorological issues, hurricane/weather forecaster, book author.
+Previously he was an associate research professor at Mississippi State University (Stennis) where research included: tropical cyclone intensity and structure research; a Wave Glider field program; numerical modeling; data assimilation; model validation; severe weather; sea breeze climatology; wetland studies; the Deepwater Horizon oil spill; tropical cyclone history; and miscellaneous atmospheric science activities.
 These interests overlapped a NASA business incubator program at Stennis Space Center which resulted in the commercialization of storm surge and atmospheric modeling products at WorldWinds, Inc., WXWORX, and Barons Weather Services.
 He has authored or co-authored peer-review journals articles, encyclopedia articles, book chapters, technical reports, conference preprints, and two books.
 He holds positions on the National Hurricane Conference Hurricane History Committee, the STAC Committee on the Coastal Environment for the American Meteorological Society, and the East St. Tammany Parish Storm Protection Committee.
 In 2014, Governor Bobby Jindal appointed Fitzpatrick a commissioner to the St. Tammany Levee, Drainage, and Conservation District Boards.

 From 2012-2013, Fitzpatrick participated in product development at WorldWinds, Inc., commercializing state-of-the-art technology for the Weather TV market.
 Details are here.
 NOAA won an award for this effort.